Qwerty0x64/loweralphanotation/README.md

 This version currently is stable and should run without any problems.
 If you find any bugs, please let us know.

-If you are running the jar file from the Terminal, don't mind the printings.

 If someone is interested in porting this project for the web-browser, let me(Max) know.

 And by the way, If someone wants to help us to translate the software, please message us.